-New developments should avoid the removal of hedgerows in the Parish.
-Where this is unavoidable, a replacement hedgerow of the same length or greater and of native species should be provided on the site.
+New developments must avoid the removal of hedgerows in the Parish.
+Where this is unavoidable, a replacement hedgerow of the same length or greater and of native species must be provided on the site.

 Where feasible, opportunities to open up culverted watercourses should be sought to reduce the associated flood risk and danger of collapse whilst taking advantage of opportunities to enhance biodiversity and green infrastructure.
-The culverting of open watercourses will not be supported.
+Existing open watercourses should not be culverted.

-New development will not be supported within Flood Zone 3 areas in accordance with national policy.
-New developments within Flood Zone 2 areas should demonstrate appropriate flood prevention methods in their schemes, such as the incorporation of Sustainable Urban Drainage Systems (SUDS).
+New development will be resisted within Flood Zone 3 areas in accordance with national policy.
+New developments within Flood Zone 2 areas must demonstrate appropriate flood prevention methods in their schemes, such as the incorporation of Sustainable Urban Drainage Systems (SUDS).

-- 5.62.
+5.68.
 Flood Zones ranked 1, 2 and 3 are present within the Parish.
-Most of the village is located in Flood Zone 2.
-The community do not wish to exacerbate the issue of flooding in the Parish and wish to ensure that new development takes appropriate measures. - 5.63.
+Most of the village is located in Flood Zone2.
+The community do not wish to exacerbate the issue of flooding in the Parish and wish to ensure that new development takes appropriate measures.

+- 5.69.
 Planning applications for development within the Neighbourhood Plan area must therefore be accompanied by site-specific flood risk assessments in line with the requirements of national planning policy and advice.
 This includes new development outside of the flood risk zones, as there is potential for increased surface run-off to impact on surrounding areas.
-In addition, the Plan does not support any development which would be proposed within the highest risk areas (Flood Zone 3), in line with national policy. - 5.64.
+In addition, the Plan does not support any development which would be proposed within the highest risk areas (Flood Zone 3), in line with national policy. - 5.70.
 The high risk flood areas are typically close to the River Tame, which borders part of the southern boundary to the Parish.
 There are a number of residential properties which are situated along this southern boundary in close proximity to the river, which have voiced concerns over possible flooding issues.
-In line with national policy, all new development should be directed away from those areas at highest flood risk, i.e. towards Flood Zone 1.
+In line with national policy, all new development should be directed away from those areas at highest flood risk, i.e. towards Flood Zone 1. - 5.71.

-- 5.65.
 Applications should take account of the latest climate change allowances.
 Consideration should also be given to the impact of new development on both existing and future flood risk.
-Where appropriate, development should include measures that mitigate and adapt to climate change. - 5.66.
+Where appropriate, development should include measures that mitigate and adapt to climate change. - 5.72.
 Hedgerow removal is a key threat to the wider landscape in the Parish, especially in the floodplain where land drains alongside hedgerows act as important natural drainage systems.
 Decline in hedgerows due to agricultural intensification and loss of stock control function within the Lowland Village Farmlands character type is also a threat to the landscape of the Parish.